oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 If any step fails, the presentation is not valid and processing MUST be aborted.

-Otherwise, the processed SD-JWT payload can be passed to the application to be used for the intended purpose.
+Otherwise, the Processed SD-JWT Payload can be passed to the application to be used for the intended purpose.

 # JWS JSON Serialization {#json_serialization}